PhilipLGeLinas/PhilipLGeLinas/README.md

-# philipgelinas
+# PhilipGelinas
-A Website Dedicated to the Life and Studies of Philip GeLinas
+A website dedicated to the life and studies of Philip GeLinas